-113. The costs associated with administrative procedures, including administrative appeal fees, in environmental cases are specified by Decree No. 33/2005 (XII.
+140. The costs associated with administrative procedures, including administrative appeal fees, in environmental cases are specified by Decree No. 33/2005 (XII.
 27) of the Minister of Environment and Water.
 The filing fee of appeal is fixed, as a general rule, at 50 per cent of the administrative fee of the contested procedure.

 Exceptions from the 50 per cent rule are also determined by the Decree.
 Thus, the filing fee for a private person contesting an administrative decision concerning an activity subject to EIA and preliminary EIA is significantly less, equalling 1 per cent of the otherwise applicable fee.
-Similarly, NGOs may make an appeal in permitting procedures for 1 per cent of the otherwise applicable fee (unless the procedure itself has been initiated by the same NGO).
+Similarly, civil organizations may make an appeal in permitting procedures for 1 per cent of the otherwise applicable fee (unless the procedure itself has been initiated by the same civil organization).
 These fees can be considered equitable and not prohibitively expensive.

-114. Act XCIII of 1990 on Duties specifies preferential duty tariffs for the judicial review of administrative decisions at a rate of HUF 20,000 (approx. € 80) and HUF 7,500 (approx. € 30) in non-litigated procedures, which is very equitable in comparison to duties imposed on general civil court proceedings.
+Act XCIII of 1990 on Duties specifies preferential duty tariffs for the judicial review of administrative decisions at a rate of HUF 30,000 (approx. € 100) and HUF 10,000 (approx. € 35) in non-litigated procedures, which is very equitable in comparison to duties imposed on general civil court proceedings.